 - The epicondyle is the location of the inflammation of the elbow

-- Itis is the designation for an inflammation
+- Itis is the latin name for an inflammation

 - Lateralis tells us that it’s located on the outside or lateral side of the elbow.